Amtrak train crash leaves 'a thousand unanswered questions'

 The passenger train derailed Monday after careening around a curve at almost three times the speed limit, hurling passenger cars off an overpass onto rush hour traffic below.

-Three people were killed and about a 100 injured when the train flung off the tracks in DuPont, Washington.
+Three people were killed and about 100 injured when the train was flung off the tracks in DuPont, Washington.
 The National Transportation Safety Board member Bella Dinh-Zarr said it was unclear why the train had been traveling 80 mph in a 30-mph zone.

 "There are a thousand unanswered questions about this right now," said Washington Gov. Jay Inslee, referring to the incident.
 "One of the questions is could that speed control have made a difference?
 We don't know that for sure at the moment either."